aptible/supercronic/README.md

     2032-02-29 00:00:00

-The time zone of time values returned by `Next` and `NextN` is always the time zone of the time value passed as argument, unless  zero time value is returned.
+The time zone of time values returned by `Next` and `NextN` is always the time zone of the time value passed as argument, unless a zero time value is returned.

 API